rollbar/docs/guides/custom-grouping.md

 ### Fingerprint

 Occurrences with the same `fingerprint` are combined into an Item.
+To add occurences to an existing group item created by [manual merging](../merge-items/), use the fingerprint `group-item-###`, e.g. `group-item-123`.
+See the [merging guide](../merge-items/#automatically-merge-similar-items) for an example.

 ### Title